MalayaSociety/the-product-3dadf/content/pages/pricing.md

           work

           seamlessly with our Buttplugs.
-      - title: Will my tasks be marked as done on their platform?
+      - title: Will this cure COVID?
         content: |-
           As soon as you complete a task, App Land updates your task lists on their respective platforms to make sure it's crossed-off immediately.